Pitch Session Information

 We are planning Pitch Sessions for 2018.
 Please check back for additional information!

 - Write up an elevator pitch for your book.
 This is a 150-word (or so) summary of your book.
-In our Pitch Presentation linked below, we have samples of how to do this.
 This is what you’ll tell the publisher first when you meet with him or her.

 - One more thing to note:

 - If you are a writer who has never been published and are pitching fiction (a novel) you must have the manuscript complete.
 You’ll also need a proposal.

 - If you are a writer who has never been published and you are pitching a non-fiction book, try to have three chapters done.
 The publisher will want a proposal.

 - If you have been published before and are either pitching non-fiction or fiction, you need not have the manuscript finished, but you should have a proposal completed.